-the Day of Atonement in the second temple and in a setting that recalls many features of that temple in Jerusalem.
-We have presented elsewhere our analysis of this symbolism56 and the reasons for regarding this temple-liturgical imagery of the text as the dominant visionary theme.57 This is the elusive "organizing principle", which both unites and orders all the various visions into a single and coherent vision of a liturgy of reconciliation taking place around the throne of God in the heavenly sanctuary, and of its consequences for the lives of the peoples, believers and non-believers, on earth.
+As for identifying the single vision described by Bauckham, one does not have to look further than the activities surrounding the throne of God in heaven, which the author was privileged to observe and describe in detail.
+These activities are mostly liturgical in character, and are performed in a way that evokes the liturgical services for the Day of Atonement in the second temple and in a setting that recalls many features of that temple in Jerusalem.
+We have presented elsewhere our analysis of this symbolism and the reasons for regarding this temple-liturgical imagery of the text as the dominant visionary theme.
+This is the elusive "organizing principle", which both unites and orders all the various visions into a single and coherent vision of a liturgy of reconciliation taking place around the throne of God in the heavenly sanctuary, and of its consequences for the lives of the peoples, believers and non-believers, on earth.
 Everything in the vision that happens on earth is initiated and controlled by the liturgical activity around the throne in heavenly sanctuary.